 - market or industry changes

 - human resource issues, such as staffing

 - financial issues with cashflow, capital or cost pressures

 - IT disasters and equipment failure

 For example, the possibility of a US company buying one of your UK competitors would constitute a strategic risk.
 Such an acquisition would give the US company a distribution arm in the UK, making them a direct competitor.
 In this situation, you might want to consider:

 - any US companies which have the cash/share price to do this

-- any European competitors that are likely takeover targets - eg due to financial problems
+- any UK competitors that are likely takeover targets - eg due to financial problems

 - the prospect of the US company cutting prices or launching new products to compete against you

 Where there's a strong possibility of this happening, you should prepare some sort of response.